adzerk/audience-ios-objc-sdk/README.md

 ### Setup

-Initialize the VelocidiSDK with the necessary `trackingHost` and the `matchHost` URLs.
+Initialize the VelocidiSDK with the necessary `trackingBaseUrl` and the `matchBaseUrl` URLs.
 Without this, VelocidiSDK will not work.
 We suggest doing this when the application launches.

 __Swift__
 ```swift